blaa/orgassist/README.md

 by default XMPP.

 Currently working functions include:
+- Bidirectional communication over XMPP.
-- Sending notifications over XMPP in advance before appointments.
+- Notifying in advance about planned appointments.
-- Generating and sending over XMPP an agenda for a current day.
+- Generating and sending an agenda for the current day.
-- Requesting agenda by a command.
+- Reading events from org-mode tree (schedules, deadlines, appointments)
+- Reading events from Exchange calendar.
+- Taking notes and storing in an org-mode inbox file.

-It's architected to be easily expandable, but by design handles:
+It's architected to be easily expandable, currently planned features:
-- org-mode directory structure with deadlines, scheduled tasks and agendas.
-- XMPP interface to read commands and send notifications.
-- FUTURE: other bot-interfaces: irc interface, email interface, web interface, android push-notification interface.
+- other bot-interfaces: irc interface, email interface, web interface, android push-notification interface,
-- FUTURE: taking notes directly into the inbox file inside the org tree.
-- FUTURE: Outlook (OWA) calendar integration to get integrated notification stream.
+- caldav integration,
+- rescheduling tasks and snoozing notifications using remote commands,
+- intelligent capturing which handles tags and dates,
+- changing task state,
+- incremental search,
+- etc.

 But why?